ziyuw/ijcai/Presentation/thingsToSay.md

 But this still does tell us how to set Y.

 ### 15
-What the next thm tells us is that
+What the next thm tells us is that if the effective dimensionality is d_e, then optimizer in y guaranteed by thm 1 also has a reasonable norm with high probability.

+Therefore to set Y we have have to ensure that the bounds contain vectors of reasonable norms.

+Thus this gives us guidelines in how to set Y.

+### 16